CSSG/css-o-gram/advanced.md

 	            [2]
 	            post_cnt2
 	            	...

+                [/]

 	*/

-When it's necessary to illustrate some valueable class somewhere high in DOM tree:
+When it's necessary to illustrate some valueable class somewhere on the upper level in DOM tree:

 	/*